-3. Instagram Stories
+3. Instagram Reels

-Stories are great for creating spontaneous content and present an excellent match for tourism.
+Reels are great for creating spontaneous content and present an excellent match for tourism.

 Use them to record any moment – morning coffee at the hotel, preparing a meal, sunset, moments from some event, horseback riding experience, paraglide flying, and everything else you can catch at the moment, which can be interesting to your followers.

-Stories are particularly suitable for displaying situations that are “behind the scenes”.
+Reels are particularly suitable for displaying situations that are “behind the scenes”.

 Possibilities are endless, and you need only imagination, little creativity, and goodwill.

+And don’t forget about Instagram stories!
 Read more about how to use Instagram Stories in your digital travel marketing.

 4. Email marketing automation

 Email marketing is, without a doubt, one of the most effective promotional channels.
 If it’s done correctly, email marketing can bring many reservations, without spending a single Euro on any advertising.